AaltoSciComp/NoBSC/content/call-for-sessions.rst

 submission form and we'll see if we can find someone to present.
 We'll probably contact all registrants to see who can take one of them.

+- Open OnDemand
+- Research Software Engineer funding in your institutions or countries.
+- ...
+- ...
+- ...
+- ...